-Intense fighting reported in Ukraine as last nuclear reactor is shut down amid flooding
+Zelenskyy says ‘counteroffensive, defensive actions’ taking place in Ukraine

 The chancellor said the basis for a “fair peace” between Russia and Ukraine is the withdrawal of Russian troops.
 “That’s needs to be understood,” he said.

+The U.K. government said it will give 16 million pounds ($20 million) in humanitarian aid to those affected by the flooding.
+Most of the money is being channelled through international organizations such as the Red Cross and the United Nations, and the U.K. is also sending boats, community water filters, water pumps and waders to Ukraine.

+The U.K. has already given Ukraine 1.5 billion pounds in economic and humanitarian support since the war began, the government said, and has committed 4.6 billion pounds in military aid.

-Jon Gambrell in Kyiv, Joanna Kozlowska in London and Frank Jordans in Berlin contributed to this story.
+Jon Gambrell in Kyiv, Joanna Kozlowska and Jill Lawless in London, and Frank Jordans in Bonn, Germany, contributed to this story.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine